lmarzen/esp32-weather-epd/README.md

 ### Hardware

-7.5inch (800×480) E-Ink Display
+7.5inch (800×480) E-Paper Display

 - Advantages of E-Paper
-  - Ultra Low Power Consumption - E-Paper (or E-Ink) displays are ideal for low-power applications that do not require frequent display refreshes.
+  - Ultra Low Power Consumption - E-Paper (aka E-Ink) displays are ideal for low-power applications that do not require frequent display refreshes.
 E-Paper displays only draw power when refreshing the display and do not have a backlight.
 Images will remain on the screen even when power is removed.

 - Limitations of E-Paper:
   - Colors - E-Paper has traditionally been limited to just black and white, but in recent years 3-color E-Paper screens have started showing up.